 My middle school was set up with two alternating tracks.
 Track A would come to school Mondays and Wednesdays while Track B studied from home.
 On Tuesdays and Thursdays, the equation would be flipped.
 And on Fridays we would all assemble together for a handful of electives.
-For me, this meant Choir and Music Theatre.
+For me, this meant Choir and Music Theater.

 It’s funny to remember just how big a part of my life this was, considering that I would spend the next 8 years desperately avoiding any whiff of public speaking.
 So why, at the height of puberty and shy self-awareness, did I willingly participate in—and not only participate, but take major roles in—musicals?
 Had I not yet developed my sense of anxiety?
 Or was my thirst for companionship (and my tautological crush on every leading lady) so strong that it simply overshadowed my fear?
 I don’t know.
-But for four semesters that’s exactly what I would do: audition for every play our school put on, bag a leading- or near-leading- role (male participants being scarce, and ones willing to sing being scarcer), and proceed to wrap myself in nervous knots for 8 to 10 weeks till the performance was over and the cycle could repeat.
+But for four semesters that’s exactly what I would do: audition for every play our school put on, bag a leading- or near-leading- role (male participants being scarce, and ones willing to sing being scarcer), and proceed to tie myself in nervous knots for 8 to 10 weeks till the performance was over and the cycle could repeat.

 Picture a 12 year old with slight a lisp, face caked in silver, belting a Peter Brady half-falsetto while wearing a costume made out of an actual garbage can.
 Are you wooed yet?
 I hope so, because that was my ‘A’ move and I took it very seriously.
 I watched the classic film for inspiration from Jack Haley.
 I practiced jumping heel-clicks so relentlessly I can perform them to this day.
 And I paced that stage night after night, metallic beads of sweat pouring down my face, praying I’d nail the high “picture meeee” without cracking or fainting.
 (This even after my mom, a talented pianist, manually transposed the accompanist’s sheet music down a few steps to give me a fighting chance.)
 I will never know if I pulled it off, or if the world only humored me.
 But I do know Dorothy threw me a “Great job” backstage, and that would be enough to tide me over till spring.